Maanume/DH_Capstone_Project/clean_text.md

     sw_found = 0

 This is also a for loop.
-If each word checked is not in the stopwords list then this will append the word to a new text file which I labeled 'cleaned_text.txt.
+If each word checked is not in the stopwords list then this will append the word to a new text file which I labeled cleaned_text.txt.

     for t in total_tokens:
     if not t in stopset: